Capillary/api-documentation/source/includes/_userGroup.md

 ## Join User Group (OTP Based)

 Lets you add user to an existing group upon OTP validation.
-For this, you need to issue OTP through `v2/otp/generate` and validate it using `v2/otp/validate` APIs.
+This API issues OTP to the customer and you need to validate it using `v2/otp/validate` API.
 Once the OTP is validated, the user join will be confirmed.

+To use OTP based calls, the following three options should have been enabled for the organization.
+You can enable these through `organization/configs` v1.1 API.

+* CONF_USER_GROUP_OTP_ENABLE
+* CONF_USER_GROUP_PRIMARY_USER_OTP_ENABLE
+* CONF_USER_GROUP_SIZE

 > Sample Request